 Dimension reduction: dimension-reduction via SIR and related methods, dimension-reduction via multidimensional and classification methods.

 Most of the dimension reduction approaches seek for lower dimensional subspaces minimizing the loss of some statistical information.
 This can be achieved in modeling framework or in exploratory data analysis context.

 In modeling framework we focus our attention on semi-parametric models in order to conjugate the advantages of parametric and nonparametric modeling.
 On the one hand, the parametric part of the model allows a suitable interpretation for the user.
 On the other hand, the functional part of the model offers a lot of flexibility.
-In this project, we are especially interested in the semi-parametric regression model $Y = f(X'\theta) + \varepsilon$, the unknown parameter θ belongs to \mathbb{R}^p for a single index model, or is such that $\theta = [\theta_1, \dots, \theta_d]$ (where each θ_k belongs to \mathbb{R}^p and $d \leq p$ for a multiple indices model), the noise ε is a random error with unknown distribution, and the link function f is an unknown real valued function.
-Another way to see this model is the following: the variables X and Y are independent given $X'\theta$.
-In our semi-parametric framework, the main objectives are to estimate the parametric part θ as well as the nonparametric part which can be the link function f, the conditional distribution function of Y given X or the conditional quantile q{α} .
-In order to estimate the dimension reduction parameter θ we focus on the Sliced Inverse Regression (SIR) method which has been introduced by Li [53] and Duan and Li [51].
+In this project, we are especially interested in the semi-parametric regression model $Y = f(X'\theta) + \varepsilon$ , the unknown parameter $\theta$ belongs to $\mathbb{R}^p$ for a single index model, or is such that $\theta = [\theta_1, \cdots, \theta_d]$ (where each $\theta_k$ belongs to $\mathbb{R}^p$ and $d \leq p$ for a multiple indices model), the noise $\varepsilon$ is a random error with unknown distribution, and the link function f is an unknown real valued function.
+Another way to see this model is the following: the variables f and f are independent given f and f are independent given f as well as the nonparametric framework, the main objectives are to estimate the parametric part f as well as the nonparametric part which can be the link function f, the conditional distribution function of f given f or the conditional quantile f in order to estimate the dimension reduction parameter f we focus on the Sliced Inverse Regression (SIR) method which has been introduced by Li [40] and Duan and Li [38].

 Methods of dimension reduction are also important tools in the field of data analysis, data mining and machine learning.
 They provide a way to understand and visualize the structure of complex data sets.
 Traditional methods among others are principal component analysis for quantitative variables or multiple component analysis for qualitative variables.
 New techniques have also been proposed to address these challenging tasks involving many irrelevant and redundant variables and often comparably few observation units.
 In this context, we focus on the problem of synthetic variables construction, whose goals include increasing the predictor performance and building more compact variables subsets.
 Clustering of variables is used for feature construction.
 The idea is to replace a group of "similar" variables by a cluster centroid, which becomes a feature.
 The most popular algorithms include K-means and hierarchical clustering.
-For a review, see, e.g., the textbook of Duda [52].
+For a review, see, e.g., the textbook of Duda [39].